renato-macedo/100DaysOfCode/README.md

 ## Day 46/47/48/49/50
 I haven't finished the app yet, I had to create a password reset system and build an image preview like when users share a link on social media

+## Day 51/52/53/54/55
+I finished the app but I spent three days trying to fix a refresh token bug, after some adjustments I can move on to another project